tonywry/Midland-Property-Analysis/README.md

 chromedriver of Version 73.0.3683.68 was used in this project, drivers for other versions/browsers can be downloaded here (https://www.seleniumhq.org/download/)

+Folder Sample Data comprises the collected data as of 22-May-2019

 ### Data Cleansing
 geocoders was used to find GPS Coordinates by the property's address, by which scatter plot can be drawn on the map